Quanell X

-Quanell X (Quanell Abdul Farrakhan; born Quanell Ralph Evans; December 7, 1970) is an activist and leader of the New Black Panther Nation in Houston, Texas.
+Quanell X (Quanell Abdul Farrakhan; born Quanell Ralph Evans; December 7, 1970) is an American activist and leader of the New Black Panther Nation in Houston, Texas.

 Early life

 Quanell Ralph Evans was born in Los Angeles, California in 1970.
 Both his mother and father were members of the Nation of Islam.
 After his parents divorced, Evans moved to Houston where he lived with his grandmother, mother and younger brother in the South Acres neighborhood and attended Worthing High School.
-While he was growing up, Evans and his brothers were mostly on their own and would shoplift to buy food as well as steal clothes from neighbors’ homes so they could attend school.

-In 1989, he was convicted of cocaine possession and sent to Harris County Jail, where he pleaded guilty to selling cocaine and received 10 years' probation.
-He was sentenced under deferred adjudication.

 Career

 In September 1990, after listening to Louis Farrakhan at the Sam Houston Coliseum, Evans decided to join the Nation of Islam and became a student of Farrakhan.
 Evans, who would later be more commonly known by his pseudonym, Quanell X, was recognised by his peers for his intellect, and he was later chosen to be a spokesman for the organization.

 In July 1992, Quanell X found his brother Quinten Evans dead in his apartment.
 Quinten and three other people were victims of a homicide in Houston, Texas.
 In August 2009, three incarcerated men were charged with capital murder in the killings.
 It was around the same time that Quanell X met State Representative Ron Wilson (D-Houston) and was offered a job working for Representative Wilson as an aide.
 He also served as a national youth minister for the Nation of Islam.

 On January 28, 2008, Quanell X toured the Holocaust Museum Houston.
-He gave a statement requesting forgiveness regarding questionable comments he had made about Jews and their plight: “I seek the forgiveness of every survivor who has heard the words I've said.
+He requested forgiveness regarding questionable comments he had made about Jews and their plight: “I seek the forgiveness of every survivor who has heard the words I've said.
 I did not adequately say them to make the point I was trying to get across.
 I can see and understand how they might be utterly paranoid (of) a person such as myself."

 Before becoming the National Chairman of the New Black Panther Nation, X gave time to M.F.O.I.
 (Mental Freedom Obtains Independence) and The New Black Panther Party under the leadership of Khalid Abdul Muhammad who was appointed as the leader of the organization.

 The People's New Black Panther Party in Houston has since split from Quanell X amid ongoing allegations that he has not delivered services to families he was paid to represent.